AnirudhBagalkotker/AnirudhBagalkotker/README.md

-- 👋 Hi, I’m @AnirudhBagalkotker
+- 👋 Hi, I’m @AnirudhBagalkotker, a Web Developer
-- 👀 I’m interested in programming in C and Python and a Web Developer
+- 👀 I’m interested in programming in C, C++, JavaScript, NodeJS and Python
-- 🌱 I’m currently learning C++ and Javascript
+- 🌱 I’m currently learning React and Web Designing
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - anirudhbagalkotker@gmail.com